maplibre/maplibre-gl-js-docs/docs/pages/example/dancing-buildings.md

 ---
 title: Animate 3D buildings based on ambient sounds
-description: >-
-  Connects the runtime styling API with the Web Audio API, creating a map where the 3D buildings dance to the rhythm of your ambient environment.
+description: Make a 3D map that responds to sounds from your environment.
 topics:
   - User interaction
 thumbnail: dancing-buildings